aquamonitor/Aquamonitor/README.md

 Also, if you leave in a country using different power plug formats or current output, some minor changes might be required to adapt to your local specificities.

 ##Here is your shopping list:
+* NEW FROM 27/02/18
+- A dumb on/off electrovalve : https://www.amazon.fr/gp/product/B010NA7OGE)
+- A, IP enabled power plug : https://www.amazon.fr/gp/product/B0156VT724
+(replaces the other electrovavle down below)

 -	A raspberry Pi full kit (a version 2 or 3 if you can) (£50) https://thepihut.com/collections/raspberry-pi-kits-and-bundles/products/raspberry-pi-3-media-centre-kit
 -	A pair of float switch ($6.5) https://www.amazon.com/uxcell-Pieces-ZP4510-Vertical-Switches/dp/B00FHAEBIA/ref=sr_1_2?ie=UTF8&qid=1467236862&sr=8-2&keywords=float+switch